 - A. This document contains the specification and input/output summaries for the Building Automation System (BAS) for the ## INSERT NAME OF PROJECT HERE (and check location)## at University Park campus.
 The system architecture shall utilize intelligent distributed control modules, located at each site, which communicate over a local controller network.
-The BAS shall provide Direct Digital Control (DDC), monitored and adjusted by the University's Automated Logic WebCTRL or JCI Metasys System Extended Architecture software at University Park, both via Microsoft Internet-Explorer, the thin-client user interface.
+The BAS shall provide Direct Digital Control (DDC), monitored and adjusted by the University's Automated Logic WebCTRL, Delta Controls EnteliWEB or Siemens Apogee Desigo software at University Park, all via Microsoft Internet-Explorer, the thin-client user interface.
 This BAS for the air conditioning, heating and ventilating systems shall interface with other microprocessor based building subsystems as shown on the drawings and as specified. - B. Contractor Alert: Many aspects of the installation and implementation of this project require approval by the University's Physical Plant BAS Group before the BAS installation shall proceed.